Tanaguru/RGAA3-2016/docs/Rule-4-5-1.md

 #### Messages

-##### MessageA : No audio element detected, check manually the presence of an audio element and check whether it has an alternative
+##### MessageA : Check manually the presence of an audio element and check whether it has an alternative

--    code : **NoAudioElementDetectedCheckManuallyThePresenceOfAudioElementAndCheckWhetherItHasAnAlternative**
+-    code : **CheckManuallyThePresenceOfAudioElementAndCheckWhetherItHasAnAlternative**
 -    status: Pre-qualified (NMI-Neutral)
 -    parameter : tag name, snippet
 -    present in source : yes